liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/dev-env-setup.md

 ### 4. Check Setup

-With the dependency added, you can add a simple reference to a Liquibase class and build your project to ensure everything is configured correctly.
+With the dependency added you can add a simple reference to a Liquibase class and build your project to ensure everything is configured correctly.

 !!! example